Azure SQL Database serverless

 The resources of a serverless database are encapsulated by app package, SQL instance, and user resource pool entities.

 The app package is the outer most resource management boundary for a database, regardless of whether the database is in a serverless or provisioned compute tier.
-The app package contains the SQL instance and external services that together scope all user and system resources used by a database in SQL Database.
-Examples of external services include R and full-text search.
+The app package contains the SQL instance and external services like Full-text Search that all together scope all user and system resources used by a database in SQL Database.
 The SQL instance generally dominates the overall resource utilization across the app package.

 User resource pool

-The user resource pool is the inner most resource management boundary for a database, regardless of whether the database is in a serverless or provisioned compute tier.
-The user resource pool scopes CPU and IO for user workload generated by DDL queries such as CREATE and ALTER and DML queries such as SELECT, INSERT, UPDATE, and DELETE.
+The user resource pool is an inner resource management boundary for a database, regardless of whether the database is in a serverless or provisioned compute tier.
+The user resource pool scopes CPU and IO for user workload generated by DDL queries such as CREATE and ALTER, DML queries such as INSERT, UPDATE, DELETE, and MERGE, and SELECT queries.
 These queries generally represent the most substantial proportion of utilization within the app package.

 |App package||app_cpu_percent||Percentage of vCores used by the app relative to max vCores allowed for the app.||Percentage|

 |App package||app_cpu_billed||The amount of compute billed for the app during the reporting period.
 The amount paid during this period is the product of this metric and the vCore unit price.

 Values of this metric are determined by aggregating over time the maximum of CPU used and memory used each second.
 If the amount used is less than the minimum amount provisioned as set by the min vCores and min memory, then the minimum amount provisioned is billed.
 In order to compare CPU with memory for billing purposes, memory is normalized into units of vCores by rescaling the amount of memory in GB by 3 GB per vCore.